 Why do we believe the stone is authentic?

-First of all, it was found under a tree, entangled in the roots and had been buried there for many years.
-The Ohman’s were hardworking non-foolish settlers with much more pressing issues on their minds than carving on stones.
-I knew all the Ohmans except Olof and they were honest salt-of-the-earth people.
+First of all, it was found under a tree, entangled in the roots, and had been buried there for many years.
+The Ohman family was hardworking non-foolish settlers with much more pressing issues on their minds than carving on stones.
+I knew all the Ohmans, except Olof, and they were honest salt-of-the-earth people.
 It is well known that they never tried to profit from their discovery which is another indicator that they had not forged it.
 Historians now know that a crew of explorers left Norway in the old days and I guess they never returned.
-Dr. Tanquist and Mrs. Leuthner from Alexandria and Dr. Holand from Wisconsin spent lots of time, money and talent and certified that the Runestone was the real thing.
+Dr. Tanquist and Mrs. Leuthner from Alexandria and Dr. Holand from Wisconsin spent lots of time, money, and talent and certified that the Runestone was the real thing.
 It was also certified by the Minnesota Historical Society Commission of 1910 and 1915, and the Minnesota Norwegian Society Commission of 1909, and the Smithsonian Institute in Washington DC.
-However there were professors from the University of Minnesota who claimed the stone was a fake… but the more they holler the more publicity it gets.
+However, there were professors from the University of Minnesota who claimed the stone was a fake… but the more they holler the more publicity it gets.
 The Ohman farm is now a county park and is open to the public.
-A flag flies over the stone cite all summer long.
-A very fine man looks after the park and it is open to picnics, vacationers, skiing, hiking.
+A flag flies over the stone site all summer long.
+A very fine man looks after the park and it is open to picnics, vacationers, skiing, and hiking.